GULibrarySandbox/intro-data-wrangle/content/8-lesson.md

 ### Import a script to use with another dataset

 Let's practise running the script you just created on a new dataset.
-We'll test this on an raw, uncleaned version of the dataset we've been working with.
+We'll test this on a raw, uncleaned version of the dataset we've been working with.

 {% capture text %}
 Create a new project in OpenRefine using the  `QLDtrafficAccidentsOpenDataVer1.csv`  dataset you downloaded at the start of the workshop.